Spectrum-Aware Debiasing: A Modern Inference Framework with Applications to Principal Components Regression: Introduction

 In the remaining Introduction, we walk the readers through some important discussion points, before we delve into our main results.
 In Section \ref{section:intuitridge}, we provide some intuition for our Spectrum-Aware construction using the example of the ridge estimator, since it admits a closed form and is simple to study.
-In Section \ref{RIDint}, we discuss right-rotationally invariant designs and related literature, with the goal of motivating why this assumption is natural for debiasing, and emphasizing its degree of generality compared to prior Gaussian assumptions.
 In \Cref{twoissues}, we describe how the debiasing methods tend to fail when the design $\X$ contains outlier eigenvalues and/or the signal aligns with some eigenvectors of $\X$.
 In Section \ref{sec:debiasedPCR}, we discuss a novel PCR-Spectrum-Aware Debiasing approach which addresses the aforementioned two issues and an associated hypothesis test for alignment between signal and principal components.